 Cat rescues need to be proactive in working with legislators to find the best way forward for cats.
 This can include TNR, local low cost neutering initiatives, and working with environment groups to find a balance.
 One thing struck us:

 Cat Groups will achieve more working together.

-We finished with comments from a fundraiser for KittyCat Fixers (Facebook) who spoke about her organisation, and the importance of easy access to spay/neutering, even if people don’t have much money.
+The Cat Rescue day finished with comments from a vital member of any rescue, a fundraiser for KittyCat Fixers (Facebook) The woman spoke about her organisation, and emphasised the vital importance of easy access to spay/neutering, especially for those on a low budget.

-Inexpensive spay/neutering will ensure fewer cats in rescues, fewer dumped cats, and struggles to help community cats countrywide.
-The fundraiser commented the importance of focus and commitment of fundraisers, and we felt she got a lot of silent cheers from attendees, all of whom appreciate their own volunteers.
+Inexpensive spay/neutering will ensure fewer cats in rescues, fewer dumped cats, and a big reduction community cat colonies countrywide.
+The fundraiser commented the importance of focus and commitment of fundraisers, and we felt she got many silent cheers from attendees, all of whom appreciate their own volunteers.